UniversalDependencies/docs/_axm/index.md

 ## Tokenization and Word Segmentation

 * Words are generally delimited by whitespace or punctuation.
-Description of exceptions follows.
 * According to typographical rules, many punctuation marks are attached to a neighboring word.
 We always tokenize them as separate tokens (words); this holds even for abbreviations such as *թվ.* “year” (two tokens).
 * Numerical expressions (including dates, expressions with hyphen and Middle Armenian case endings) are treated as single words and may contain punctuation or whitespace: ... “”.
-* Words, containing “infixed” punctuation (e.g. question, exclamation, emphasis and Middle Armenian abbreviation marks, contracted forms with an apostrophe), as in *ինչո՞ւ = ինչու + ՞* “why?”, *'ւ = ու/եւ*, *թ' = թէ* are treated as multi-word tokens and segmented to individual syntactic words.
+* Words, containing internal punctuation (e.g. question, exclamation, emphasis and Middle Armenian abbreviation marks, contracted forms with an apostrophe), as in *ինչո՞ւ = ինչու + ՞* “why?”, *'ւ = ու/եւ*, *թ' = թէ* are treated as multi-word tokens and segmented to individual syntactic words.
 For more details, see [tokenization](tokenization.html).

 ## Morphology